 Make an herbal infused oil for maximum healing benefits

 Making an herbal infused oil is extremely simple.
 All that you need is an organic healing carrier oil (olive, coconut, almond, grapeseed, hemp, etc.), the herbs of your choice, a mason jar, and some heat via the oven, sunshine, double boiler, etc. as long as it’s very low heat (100-140 degrees F) so that you don’t destroy the healing properties within the oil.
 When you steep the chosen herbs into your oil, you will be transferring those medicinal benefits from the plant into the oil.
-You can then use that oil in your healing recipes such as salves, massage oils, and even body butters.
+You can then use that oil in your healing recipes such as salves, massage oils, and even body butter.
 There are several methods that you can utilize to extract the herbal healing benefits into your oil.

-- Solar Infusion - This is one of the best methods to extract the healing benefits that your chosen herbs have.
+- Solar Infusion – This is one of the best methods to extract the healing benefits that your chosen herbs have.
 Not only are you charging your oil with naturally healing sun rays but this is the gentlest method of infusion.
-Some people also like to steep their herbs in moonlight, this can give it an extra boost as well.
+Some people also like to steep their herbs in the moonlight, this can give it an extra boost as well.
 To infuse your oil solar style, just fill your jar 1/4-1/2 full of your herbs.
 You can do a single herb or even a combination depending on what you are planning to use your oil for.
 Fill the rest of the jar, to the top, with your carrier oil (you can even do a combination of oils if you like.
 In all of my salves, I steep my herbs in a combination of extra virgin olive oil and extra virgin coconut oil) and cover with a lid.
 Set out in the sun or a sunny window and give a good shake to the jar ever day for 2 weeks.
 Using a cheese cloth lined strainer, strain the oil from your herbs and squeeze out any remaining oil to get the most of the oil as possible.

 - Stove Top Infusion – This is a good quick method if you don’t have the time to wait 2 weeks for a solar infusion to complete.
 In a double boiler drop in 1/4 part herbs to 1 part oil and allow to steep over the heat for several hours.
 I see people saying to leave it overnight, but there is no way to do that with a double boiler.
 Only do this if you are using a crockpot (which you can also use instead of the stove).
 Using a cheese cloth lined strainer, strain the oil from your herbs and squeeze out any remaining oil to get the most of the oil as possible.

-- Oven Infusion - When I don’t have sunshine out here in Texas, this is the method I like to use the most.
+- Oven Infusion – When I don’t have sunshine out here in Texas, this is the method I like to use the most.
 I find it the easiest to leave it be without having to refill water in the bottom of a double boiler like the stove-top method.
 Turn your oven on the lowest setting that you can.
 I like to use a 1/2 gallon mason jar but this can be done in smaller.
 Fill your jar 1/4-1/2 full of your herbs and cover with oil to the top and cover with a lid.
 Set the mason jar on its side on a cookie sheet (I use one with a rim so that any oil that might leak out from the lid won’t fall onto my oven’s heating element) and put in the oven on the middle rack.
-Every couple of hours pull jar out of the oven and give 2 or 3 shakes.
+Every couple of hours pull the jar out of the oven and give 2 or 3 shakes.
 Leave in the oven for 24-48 hours.
 Using a cheese cloth lined strainer, strain the oil from your herbs and squeeze out any remaining oil to get the most of the oil as possible.

 DIY Anti-Fungal Salve